Billy Herman: Later life

 In 2013, the Bob Feller Act of Valor Award honored Herman as one of 37 Baseball Hall of Fame members for his service in the United States Navy during World War II.
 According to his honorable discharge, he was awarded the American Campaign Medal, the Asiatic Pacific Campaign Medal, and the WWII Victory Medal.
 He held the rank of Specialist (A) Third Class at the time of his separation.

 Personal

-Herman's granddaughter is Cheri Daniels, wife of former Indiana Governor Mitch Daniels.
+Herman's granddaughter is Cheri Herman Daniels, wife of former Indiana Governor Mitch Daniels.